meghall06/personal-website/content/post/R-tutorial/index.md

   placement: 3
 markup: mmark
 math: true
-title: An Introduction to R With Hockey Data
+title: An Introduction to R2 With Hockey Data
 ---

 [*From Hockey-Graphs*](https://hockey-graphs.com/)